 Future planned capital maintenance programmes

 Details on how we manage highway infrastructure asset management can be found in our Highway Infrastructure Asset Management Policy (PDF, 44KB).
-In summary, we will implement cost-effective maintenance strategies which provide the longest life for the lowest cost.
+In summary, we will implement cost-effective maintenance strategies that provide the longest life for the lowest cost.
 We will no longer be tackling maintenance on a “worst first” basis.
 More information on this approach can be found by downloading our document Suffolk Highways - Planned Capital Maintenance Programmes (PDF, 50KB).